Office of Faculty Affairs & Professional Development

 Conflict in the workplace is common.
 It can impact all members of the academic medicine community, but it doesn’t have to result in a negative experience.
 How do you respond when differing ideas, perceptions, and priorities lead to conflict with others?

-Join us for the Transforming Conflict into Collaboration Virtual Workshop and discover practical strategies for making difficult conversations more productive and for creating a respectful environment in which to resolve conflict.
+During this introductory virtual workshop on conflict management delivered in two parts, you will explore how to transform conflict into opportunities for collaboration and problem-solving.
+Through self-assessment, experiential exercises, and discussions with your peers, you will discover practical strategies for making difficult conversations more productive and for creating a respectful environment in which to resolve conflict.

 Contact Us